Spotlight on School Bus Stop Safety

 - Five children were injured, two seriously, when they were struck by a fast-moving car while waiting at a school bus stop in Tampa, Florida.

-Both the Indiana and Mississippi incidents, and perhaps the Pennsylvania death as well, occurred while children were crossing to the school bus stop.
+The Indiana incident and the Mississippi incident and perhaps the Pennsylvania death as well, occurred while children were crossing to the school bus stop.
 In the wake of the fatalities, the Indiana bus stop was relocated.
 But, many bus stops in Texas and around the country remain dangerous.

 Texas School Bus Safety

 In Texas, drivers on both sides of the road, in all lanes, are required to stop for a school bus that is loading or unloading passengers.
-Passing a stopped school bus with it’s lights flashing or stop sign extended can result in a fine of $500 or more.
-The only exception is when the roadway is divided by a concrete median or other barrier.
+Passing a stopped school bus with its lights flashing or stop sign extended can result in a fine of $500 or more.
+The only exception is when the roadway is divided by a concrete median or another barrier.

 While drivers bear responsibility for obeying this law and for taking any necessary precautions, such as reducing speed around school bus stops and ensuring that their full attention is on the road, everyone involved must do their part.
 For example: